-Humber’s Emergency Telecommunications certificate program gives you the skills to work in answering the most important calls a person may make.
+Humber’s Emergency Telecommunications certificate program gives you the skills to answer the most important calls a person may make.
 Emergency services responders depend on emergency telecommunicators to get detailed information quickly and accurately.
-In just 15 weeks (one semester), learn the specialized knowledge and skills required to work in the public safety/emergency services field.
+In just one semester, you will learn the specialized knowledge and skills required to work in the public safety/emergency services field.

 The program is designed in consultation with – and is supported by – police, fire and emergency medical services (ambulance services).
 Courses are taught by faculty who work in the field, ensuring what you learn is current and relevant.